ionStici/react/mds/next/server-actions.md

 ### 2. Async Function in a Server Component

-- Use the `'use server'` directive at the top of the function.
+- Use the `'use server'` directive at the top of the function body.
 - The function can be used within the server component of passed to a client component (unlike functions).

 ## Key Points